apache/incubator-uniffle/README.md

 ### Deploy Shuffle Server
 We recommend to use JDK 11+ if we want to have better performance when we deploy the shuffle server.
 Some benchmark tests among different JDK is as below:
 (using spark to write shuffle data with 20 executors.
-Single executor will total write 1G, and each time write 14M)
+Single executor will total write 1G, and each time write 14M.
+Shuffle Server use GRPC to transfer data)

 | Java version | ShuffleServer GC  | Max pause time | ThroughOutput |
 | ------------- | ------------- | ------------- | ------------- |